mery-top/Kira-Kafka/Readme.md

-# ⚙️ Kira-Kafka — A Minimal Kafka-Inspired System in C
+# ⚙️ Kira-Kafka — A Kafka-Inspired System in C

 ![Kira-Kafka Architecture](logo.png)